Thomas Waymark: 1740s

+Single wicket

+Waymark was a noted single wicket player.
+This was the most lucrative form of cricket in the 1740s, and he took part in several big money contests.

+There was a three-a-side match on Monday, 1 October 1744, played "for a considerable sum" by players who had previously been described as the "best in England".
+The teams were Robert Colchin, James Bryant, and Joe Harris against John Bryant, Val Romney, and Waymark.

+On Monday, 21 July 1746, there was a four-a-side match at the Artillery Ground between Four Millers of Bray Mills (in Berkshire) and Four Best Players of Addington.
+It was played for fifty pounds but the result is unknown.
+Waymark was by this time employed at Bray Mills, and so he was almost certainly involved.

-Waymark was a noted single wicket player and took part in several big money contests.
-Single wicket was the most lucrative form of cricket in the 1740s; for example in 1748, Waymark and Robert Colchin played two doubles matches against Tom Faulkner and Joe Harris at the Artillery Ground.
+In 1748, Waymark and Colchin played two "doubles" matches against Tom Faulkner and Joe Harris at the Artillery Ground.
 At the time, these four were arguably the best players in England.
 The matches were played for huge prizes of fifty guineas each.
-Waymark and Colchin won them both, the first by 12 runs and the second by an unrecorded margin.
+Waymark and Colchin won them both, the first by 12 runs, and the second by an unrecorded margin.

+End of career

 The last matches Waymark is known to have played took place in July 1749 when he played in a series of three single wicket "fives" matches against Addington, although Waymark did not play in the third match.
 He is known to have umpired a match later in the year involving the sons of the Duke of Richmond, but there are no other references to him.
 It is not known when he died.

-Style and technique

-It is not known which hand Waymark batted or bowled using, but he was noted for his "extraordinary agility and dexterity".
-Throughout his career, the ball was bowled underarm along the ground at a two-stump wicket.
-He was an accomplished batsman, although not as highly regarded in this department as his single wicket partner Colchin.
-The bat was curved like a modern hockey stick and the batsman generally attacked the rolled ball.
-Batsmen did not develop defensive techniques until the straight bat was invented in response to the pitched delivery, which was introduced in the 1760s, more than a decade after Waymark's career ended.